tasb/ansible-fundamentals/labs/lab04.md

   changed_when: redis_installed.rc == 0
   notify:
     - Start Redis

+- name: Install Redis
+  ansible.builtin.apt:
+    name: redis-server
+    state: present
+  when: ansible_facts['os_family'] == "Debian"
+  register: redis_installed
+  changed_when: redis_installed.rc == 0
+  notify:
+    - Start Redis
 ```

+Pay attention to the indentation.
+The `changed_when` option should be at the same level as the `register` option.

 On this task, you are using the `changed_when` option to change the result of the task to `Changed` when the `rc` attribute of the `redis_installed` variable is `0`.